 Julie has worked across Australia, the United Kingdom, and Northern Ireland as a classroom teacher, Deputy Principal, SENCO, Support Teacher (Learning Difficulties), curriculum leader, and system-level advisor.
 Through Literacy Impact™, she partners with schools and systems to implement sustainable, research-aligned literacy practices and has led large-scale literacy reform projects across 35 public schools in the Northern Territory.

-She is the author of High Impact Reading Instruction and Intervention in the Primary Years and is widely respected for her expertise in structured literacy, morphology and spelling instruction, writing development, DIBELS assessment, and knowledge-rich curriculum planning.
-Julie is a passionate advocate for educational equity and is known for translating research into practical, high-impact teaching and leadership practices.
+She is the author of High Impact Reading Instruction and Intervention in the Primary Years and is widely respected for her expertise in structured literacy, writing development, data informed practice, learning difficulties.
+Julie is a passionate advocate for educational equity and is known for translating research into practical, high-impact teaching and leadership practices to ensure sustainable literacy excellence for all students.

 Jacinta Conway